 If you are not satisfied with the ticket forgiveness options your current insurer has offered you, shopping around is your best option.
 Some providers may offer more competitive rates than others on ticket forgiveness, or have different criteria that you need to meet in order to apply.

-Additionally, shopping around is a great idea in the event that you already have some tickets under your name, when ticket forgiveness may not be an option.
+Additionally, shopping around is a great idea if you already have some tickets under your name, when ticket forgiveness may not be an option.
 There are some providers out there that cater to those with driving infractions, and strive to offer fair and competitive rates.